pogo61/Dropbox-API-Hook/README.md

 #### Configure Security
 - Go to Google Sheets API Hook -> Policies -> Operational Policies ->    ProcessVariables policy
     - Click "modify" in the XML Policy Tab.
 An XML Policy Content editor dialog will be displayed.
-    - change the value of the 'appkey' element to be the 'App Key' value you saved from the Dropbox Developers App Console, above.
-    - change the value of the 'appsecret' element to be the 'App Secret' value you saved from the Dropbox Developers App Console, above.
     - change the value of the 'redirectURI' element to be the 'Redirect URL' value you added in the the Dropbox Developers App Console, above.
     - save the changes
     - click on the "Activate Policy" workflow activity in the righ-hand Activities portlet